 For interested student groups

-For the dissemination of Pluralist Teaching, the organization of creditable courses on site is essential.
-For this purpose, some Pluralist Economics university groups have put together a guide for organizing such events for other interested groups (to be found in the materials in German).
+For the dissemination of Pluralist Teaching, the organization of creditable courses on site and the accreditation of online courses is essential.
+To this end, some Pluralist Economics university groups have put together a guide for organizing such events for other interested groups (to be found in the materials in German).
 Contact person in the project is Anita Lehner.

 For interested universities

 Universities are important partners for us to be able to offer more pluralist economic courses to students and interested people.
-Through external-student arrangements, cooperation agreements and the expansion of their curriculum, universities can become places of new economic teaching.
+Through external-student arrangements, cooperation agreements and the expansion of their curricula, universities can become places of better economic teaching.
 Contact person in the project is Janina Urban.